 Consumers have been slow to adopt the concept of buying furniture on the Internet.
 For sellers, furniture is cumbersome and costly to get to the buyer.
-Even Ikea, the maestro of flat-pack furniture, built its low-cost concept on cheap in-store purchases, and only in recent times become involved in the eCommerce side of the business.
+Even Ikea, the maestro of flat-pack furniture, built its low-cost concept on cheap in-store purchases and only recently become involved in the eCommerce side of the business.

-This being said, merchants are gaining ground in furniture and home goods sales online.
+That said, merchants are gaining ground in online furniture and home goods sales.

 It is expected UK retail eCommerce furniture sales will hit more than 20 billion GBP in 2020.
 That will account for around 15% of total retail eCommerce sales, but it will signify the fastest expansion among manufactured goods categories.

 Where does Amazon fit into the overall scenario?
 It’s not automatically the first seller you think of when looking for furniture, but statistics show many online shoppers are increasingly shunning search engines like Google and Bing and going directly to Amazon.

 In 2017 the e-commerce giant introduced Amazon Home which comprises everything from beds and sofas to DIY and gardening tools.

 According to new data from One Click Retail, furniture sales on Amazon.co.uk increased by 51% year on year in 2017.
 Bedroom furniture and living room furniture were the most popular categories.